 When applying for life insurance with a history of kidney transplant, the insurance company will likely ask you several questions to better understand your medical history and current health status.
 Some of the information they may request or be interested in includes:

-- Medications: The insurance company may ask about any medications you are taking, including immunosuppressant drugs that are commonly used after a kidney transplant.
+3. Medications: The insurance company may ask about any medicines you take, including immunosuppressant drugs commonly used after a kidney transplant.

-- Medical history: The insurance company may request your complete medical history, including any other medical conditions you have been diagnosed with, as well as any medications you are currently taking.
+6. Medical history: The insurance company may request your complete medical account, including any other medical conditions you have been diagnosed with and any medications you currently take.

-- Lab test results: The insurance company may request lab test results related to your kidney transplant, such as kidney function tests, blood tests, or imaging tests like CT scans or ultrasounds.
+7. Lab test results: The insurance company may request lab results related to your kidney transplant, such as kidney function tests, blood tests, or imaging tests like CT scans or ultrasounds.

 The insurance company will use this information to evaluate your overall health and determine the level of risk you represent.
 Depending on the severity of your condition and the results of any medical underwriting, they may offer you a policy at a higher premium or require additional underwriting, such as a medical exam.